Sthlm/runningdigital/content/about.md

-Formerly, dedicated to telling a story about health data in emerging technologies.
+Between 2008 and 2016 this site was dedicated to telling a story about connected health data using emerging technologies.
+Regretfully, I eventually lost access to all site files.

+Currently, runningdigital.com is a landing page for my socials.
+Reach out to me using the icons under my logo at the root of my URL; Twitter, YouTube, Mastodon and email.